 The MSOL program has been designed around two overlapping themes: the need to develop leaders with critical 21st century business skills and the integration of purposeful leadership to implement these skills at the individual, group, organizational, and societal levels.

 With the MSOL degree, you’ll have the organizational leadership skills that you need to manage teams, provide leadership training and executive coaching to help companies succeed, or serve as a business or organizational leader in your own right.

 As a Redlands School of Business & Society student, you are welcomed by a 30,000+ alumni network and are invited and encouraged to attend speakers events and activities on a range of contemporary business topics.

 MSOL students are encouraged to participate in events and activities sponsored by the Purposeful Leadership Initiative.
 The Purposeful Leadership Initiative is an integrated education, research, and outreach enterprise that aims to positively affect leadership styles, skills, and approaches undertaken by students and professionals and to recognize and celebrate leaders in the community who practice purposeful leadership.

 Students in MSOL courses are encouraged to apply for different awards open to them.
 Please see information on these awards below:

 Students who complete MGMT 634 or MGMT 638 are eligible to apply for the Student Purposeful Leadership Award, which entails a certificate and an honorarium.
-These will be awarded by the Dean of the School of Business in an official awards ceremony.
+These will be awarded by the Dean of the School of Business & Society in an official awards ceremony.
 To apply for the award, interested students will further develop their course project and submit a three-page supplementary report incorporating the initial steps they have taken to implement the action plan described in their course project.
 Course syllabi of the relevant courses will provide additional information needed.